 Silver Springs Food ERP Case Study by DEACOM ERP

-Ellis Huntsinger founded Huntsinger Farms, Inc. and its subsidiary Silver Spring Foods, Inc. (SSF) in 1929 when he started growing horseradish and other vegetable crops on a few acres of land near a fresh water spring south of Eau Claire, Wisconsin.
-Huntsinger Farms now grows horseradish in a five to seven year rotation with corn, soybeans, snap beans and other forage crops on over 9,000 acres of prime Wisconsin and Minnesota farmland.
+Ellis Huntsinger founded Huntsinger Farms, Inc. and its subsidiary Silver Spring Foods, Inc. (SSF) in 1929 when he started growing horseradish and other vegetable crops on a few acres of land near a freshwater spring south of Eau Claire, Wisconsin.
+Huntsinger Farms now grows horseradish in a five to seven-year rotation with corn, soybeans, snap beans, and other forage crops on over 9,000 acres of prime Wisconsin and Minnesota farmland.
 Silver Spring horseradish is the number one retail brand in the United States.

 The world has changed a lot since 1929 and so has the way Silver Spring Foods runs its business.
-SSF recognized that their current Enterprise Resource Management (ERP) system could not handle their current business requirements and would be unable to evolve as the company continued to grow.
+SSF recognized that its current Enterprise Resource Management (ERP) system could not handle its current business requirements and would be unable to evolve as the company continued to grow.
 While the incumbent system was initially presented to SSF as an ERP module designed for the food manufacturing industry, the company quickly realized that it required custom programming for functionality, which was excessively expensive and complicated.
 The system was slow and inflexible, and complex procedures were required to accomplish basic, everyday tasks.
 The standard built-in functionalities were minimal, thus investments in additional functionality, such as internal reporting, were required to keep the business running.

 As with any IT implementation, there were a number of different challenges faced by the team and a number of concerns that the client had regarding the mapping of previous business processes to the system.
-“At the time of the review and implementation we were accustomed to a Warehouse Management System (WMS) that offered a table based location system.
+“At the time of the review and implementation, we were accustomed to a Warehouse Management System (WMS) that offered a table based location system.
 We had to accept what we perceived as a shortcoming of the system in order to move forward.
 It didn’t take us long running DEACOM to realize that the table based location system was not necessary to our process.
 Deacom challenged us to think differently about our business process.
 They did not simply do as we asked; they reviewed our requests and challenged them where necessary.
 That process made us a stronger company.”
 Due to the previous multiple system set-up, data conversion proved to be the most difficult part of the implementation, requiring Deacom and SSF to spend nearly 6 months mapping out the old ERP data structure.
 “The data conversion task was far more complicated than both parties anticipated, but Deacom stuck to their original quote for the project and that meant a lot to our business,” said Wallace.
 “The day we went live, there were zero missed production orders out of over 6,000 and 1 delayed shipment, which we believe to be user-error, out of over 3,300.
 Deacom put a team on-site with us and were able to resolve any issues on the spot.”

 SSF now has instant and real time access to every facet of their business, which greatly impacts the management team’s ability to make decisions based on timely and accurate information.
 Additionally, SSF has seen a significant improvement in inventory control, purchasing through MRP, scheduling and production.
 The company has seen a reduction in dollars lost due to material consumption issues that have now been resolved due to greater visibility.
 They now run a tighter inventory system because the MRP system allows them to fine tune material purchases to match current production needs along with forecasted sales and production schedules.
 “Tighter inventory and reduced material loss all translate into lower costs.
 Lower costs allow us to quote new products competitively.
 That yields real dollars in increased sales.”